 ACT is a mindfulness-based behavioral therapy that encourages psychological flexibility.
-This approach helps people accept what cannot be changed and commit to action where change is possible.
+It aims to help you accept what can’t be changed and commit to action where change is possible.

 ACT challenges the notion that pain, stress, and negative thoughts or emotions are inherently bad and should be avoided.
-Instead, it proposes that trying to avoid or control distressing experiences actually leads to more pain, stress, and negativity.
-Acceptance, rather than control, is what can lead to committed change.
+Instead it proposes that trying to avoid or control distressing experiences actually leads to more pain, stress, and negativity.
+Acceptance, rather than control, can lead to committed change.

 Acceptance and commitment therapy can be broken down into six principles: